 I generally make this now when we are suffering from cough and cold.
 I simply boil the seeds in water, let it cool and consume about 5 – 10 ml, 2-3 times a day for kids and a bit more for adults.

-Yes I know it is difficult to give this to kids, and I generally use a syringe and give it as a medicine.
-I did started this for child only after the age of 2 and in very less quantity of just 5 ml twice a day.
+Yes I know it is difficult to give this to kids, and I generally use a syringe and give it as medicine.
+I did start this my kids only after the age of 2 and in very little quantity of just 5 ml twice a day.

 It is said that consumption of this water helps in weight loss too.
 I did come to know about this only while I was searching if such a recipe exist.
 And most of them claim too.
 I have yet to try this.